qoherent/ria-hub-docs/docs/content/Usage/webhooks.md

 # Webhooks

-Gitea supports webhooks for repository events.
+RIA Hub supports webhooks for repository events.
 This can be configured in the settings page `/:username/:reponame/settings/hooks` by a repository admin.
 Webhooks can also be configured on a per-organization and whole system basis.
 All event pushes are POST requests.
 The methods currently supported are:

-- Gitea (can also be a GET request)
+- RIA Hub (can also be a GET request)
 - Gogs
 - Slack
 - Discord